SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 HOMEWORK

-One of the best thing you can do with your children after school, if you have the chance, is play with them, talk with them or engage them in other activities with yourself.
+One of the best things you can do with your children after school, if you have the chance, is play with them, talk with them or engage them in other activities with yourself.
 That is where children often develop their imagination, creativity and collaborative skills.

 LITTER